searls/jasmine-maven-plugin/README.markdown

 ## Current Version Info

 The plugin's version numbering will mirror the version of Jasmine that backs it.
-The latest version of the plugin points to Jasmine 1.0.2, so its version number is 1.0.2-SNAPSHOT.
+The latest version of the plugin points to Jasmine 1.0.2, so its version number is **1.0.2-beta-2**.

-If you need a non-snapshot release (say, to satisfy the maven-release-plugin), you may use **1.0.2-beta-1**.
+If you want to point at snapshot releases of the plugin, they're hosted on the [Sonatype OSS snapshot repository](https://oss.sonatype.org/service/local/repositories/snapshots).

 ## Maintainers
 * [Justin Searls](http://about.emw/searls), [Pillar Technology](http://pillartechnology.com)